 - 3. Has focal weakness, dizziness/vertigo, and recent seizure activity. - 4.
 Has active chest pain of suspected cardiac origin. - 5.
 Has complaint of syncope. - 6.
 Brief Resolved Unexplained Event (Pediatric). - 7.
 Has received Naloxone from EMS, law enforcement, or a bystander. - 8.
-Has received a narcotic analgesic. - Has expressed Suicidal/Homicidal thoughts or intentionally ingested a toxin or medication with the intent of self-harm, AND a sitter, law enforcement, or responsible adult IS NOT present. - 10.
-On a 5150 hold AND a sitter or law enforcement IS NOT present. - 11.
-Patients with a known communicable disease such as C. Diff, TB, or other need for isolation. - D. EMS personnel must make every effort to complete an in-person transfer of care to a hospital employee authorized to triage the patient and make an effort to obtain a signature for the transfer of patient care.
+Has received a narcotic analgesic. - 9.
+Has expressed Suicidal/Homicidal thoughts or intentionally ingested a toxin or medication with the intent of self-harm, AND a sitter, law enforcement, or responsible adult IS NOT present. - 10.
+On a 5150 hold AND a sitter or law enforcement IS NOT present. - D. EMS personnel must make every effort to complete an in-person transfer of care to a hospital employee authorized to triage the patient and make an effort to obtain a signature for the transfer of patient care.
 If a detailed report is declined, this shall be documented.
 The nurses' signature should be obtained, when possible, but is not required for patient offload if all criteria are met to offload the patient to the ED waiting room.
 If a triage nurse is unavailable to accept the transfer of care, the radio report that was provided before arrival at the hospital will be considered equivalent to a notification to the hospital staff. - E. Documentation (ePCR): For any patients transported to the ED waiting room, the following shall be documented: - 1.
 That PD# 5050 criterion was met to offload the patient to the ED waiting room. - 2.
 Obtain the name of the person to whom the notification was provided. - 3.
-Under "Procedures," document: - Hospital Waiting Room.

-F. It is the responsibility of the provider to QI 100% of ALL calls where it is determined by the paramedic that the patient is stable for the ED waiting room per this policy with a monthly summary report to SCEMSA.
+Under "Procedures," document: - Hospital Waiting Room. - F. It is the responsibility of the provider to QI 100% of ALL calls where it is determined by the paramedic that the patient is stable for the ED waiting room per this policy with a monthly summary report to SCEMSA.